Vix2/hello-world/README.md

 # hello-world
 this is my first repository (whatever that is) this is the first time running a repository and trying out the branches for testing.
+I am trying out a third one because i didn't totally understand the first one.